 Drifting Through Time in Badlands National Park

-What I Loved Most: Watching shadows crawl through the canyons at dusk, and the feeling of timelessness walking the Notch Trail alone.
+What I Loved Most: Watching shadows crawl through the canyons at dusk.

 My highlights?
-Dinner at Cedar Pass Lodge Restaurant just before park exit—local buffalo stew with cornbread and prairie berry jam.
-It was hearty, comforting, and tasted like it belonged to the land itself.
+Dinner at Cedar Pass Lodge Restaurant just before park exit.
+I had local buffalo stew with cornbread and prairie berry jam.
+It was hearty and comforting.

 - Vibe: Wild, geologic, hauntingly beautiful